MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 * David M. Unwin and Wolf-Dieter Heinrich (then both HMN) and Daniela Schwarz (MB) for access to _Giraffatitan brancai_.
 * William F. Simpson (FMNH) for access to _Brachiosarus altithorax_.
 * Ken Carpenter for photographs of _Cedarosaurus_ dorsals.
+* Phil Mannion for the Lusotitan matrix and guidance with coding.
+* Ben Moon and Steve Vidovic for help with scripting TNT.